JUMP TO

 - Once boiled, separate the water (don’t throw it away) and add everything into the blender.

-- Add avocado into the blender, together with spices and salt.
+- Next, add avocado into the blender, together with spices and salt.

-- Add a bit of the water that was used to boil the veggies and blend until you reach a creamy consistency.
+- Blend everything until you reach a creamy consistency.
 Add a bit more water if needed but don’t overdo it.

 - That was it!
-Transfer into a soup bowl and serve hot or cold.
+Transfer into soup bowls and serve hot or cold.
 Store in the fridge for 2-3 days.

 Notes